-Similarly the Office for Budgetary Responsibility, which has a duty to model the anticipated future performance of the UK economy, uses broad brush assumptions which include a negative assessment of the likely impact of Brexit on the UK economy, and it reaffirmed this view most recently in October 201845.
-Elsewhere the non-partisan Institute for Government recently published a review of studies which sought to draw conclusions about the economic impact of Brexit46.
+Similarly the Office for Budgetary Responsibility, which has a duty to model the anticipated future performance of the UK economy, uses broad brush assumptions which include a negative assessment of the likely impact of Brexit on the UK economy, and it reaffirmed this view in October 2018 and in its Economic and Fiscal Outlook published in March 2019.
+Elsewhere the non-partisan Institute for Government recently published a review of studies which sought to draw conclusions about the economic impact of Brexit.
 This review examined 14 studies on the long-term impacts of Brexit carried out by a range of organisations, from the UK and Dutch governments to the London School of Economics and city banks.
-Only one study, by the Economists for Free Trade group,47 predicted any significant economic benefit from Brexit.
-Their study uses very different and radical assumptions (removal of all tariff and many non-tariff barriers to trade), which they conclude would also "effectively eliminate manufacturing"48 and large parts of the agricultural sector49.
+Only one study, by the Economists for Free Trade group, predicted any significant economic benefit from Brexit.
+Their study uses very different and radical assumptions (removal of all tariff and many non-tariff barriers to trade), which they conclude would also "effectively eliminate manufacturing" and large parts of the agricultural sector.
 The review of all 14 studies concludes: